 All long bones have an area called the epiphysis, which is the rounded end of the bone.
 The long, middle part (or shaft) of the bone is the diaphysis; the area where the bone gets wider at its end is the metaphysis.

 In a growing child, growth plates sit between the metaphysis and the epiphysis.
-Also called epiphyseal plates, these growth plates are the developing tissue at the end of long bones that grows in length.
-Growth plates are made up of cartilage, a rubbery, flexible material in the body (the nose, for instance, is made of cartilage).
+Growth plates are the developing tissues at the end of long bones that grows in length.
+Growth plates are made up of cartilage, a rubbery, flexible material (the nose, for instance, is made of cartilage).

-Girls tend to reach skeletal maturity earlier than boys; their growth plates usually close around ages 14 to 15, while boys' growth plates close later, at around ages 16 to 17.
-However, before growth is complete, the growth plates are susceptible to breaks or fractures.
+Girls tend to reach skeletal maturity earlier than boys; their growth plates usually close around ages 13 to 15, while boys' growth plates close later, at around ages 15 to 17.
+However, before growth is complete, the growth plates are susceptible to fractures (breaks).
 An adult whose bones have finished growing might simply pull a muscle or a tendon after a fall.
-But in a child, that same fall could not only injure the muscle and tendon, but also the growth plate.
+But in a child, that same fall could injure the growth plate.

 Causes of Growth Plate Injuries

-Most of the time, growth plate injuries happen from contact sports like football or basketball or from activities that require repetitive training, like gymnastics, track and field, or pitching a baseball.
-Other injuries happen during fast-moving activities with a high risk of falling, including skiing, skateboarding, sledding, and biking.
+Most of the time, growth plate injuries happen from falling or twisting.
+Contact sports, like football or basketball, or fast-moving activities like skiing, skateboarding, sledding, or biking, are common causes.
+Injuries can also happen from activities that require repetitive training, like gymnastics, track and field, or pitching a baseball.

 - medical conditions that affect bone growth

-- medications that have an affect on bone growth, like treatments for arthritis or cancer
+- medications that can affect bone growth, like treatments for arthritis or cancer

 Signs and Symptoms

-Signs and symptoms of a growth plate injury include:
+Signs and symptoms of a growth plate injury are the same as those for a broken bone, and include: